kruserr/rustic-reader/README.md

   </a>
 </p>

-# cli-pdf-reader
+# RusticReader
-A minimalistic CLI PDF reader
+A minimalistic ebook reader

 ## Features
+- CLI client
+- Each component in the CLI client is exposed as a unix style utility
 - Converts PDF to plain text
 - Justifies the plain text to specified column width
 - Centers the text based on the width of the terminal